 As baking soda isn’t safe around the eyes, you can skip it and work with coconut oil alone on the cyanoacrylate that’s used in both types of glue.

 Can You Remove Lash Extensions with Olive Oil?

-Olive oil is the ultimate oil for removing lash extensions and that’s why it’s a good pick for getting these false lashes out safely.
+Olive oil is a popular choice for removing lash extensions and that’s why it’s a good pick for getting these false lashes out safely.
 For removal purposes, get some extra virgin olive oil and warm it up.

-The catch is that olive oil doesn’t work fast as a lash adhesive remover.
-So, think of multiple sessions with soaking and rolling the q-tip over your eyelashes.
+The catch is that olive oil doesn’t work fast as a lash adhesive remover or coconut oil.
+So, think of multiple sessions of soaking and rolling the q-tip over your eyelashes.